finvernizzi/reasoner/README.md

 This section contains generic configuration information.
 `networkDefinitionFile` is the location if the file describing the static knowloedge of the network.
 See Below for an example.
+`mode` set the activation model of the reasoner activities.
+In auto mode (default) the reasoner start automatically the run phase after initialization, in triggered mode an HTTP listener waiting for a GET triggering the run status.

+##EXTTrigger

+Details for trigger mode.

+##delayAnalyzer

+Here you define thresholds for declaring the status of a network node.
+Values are in milliseconds.
+`rttThresoldGood` is the status below which a nde is considered in good status.
+`rttThresoldBad` is the status above which a nde is considered in bad status.

 #Network description

+In this section you can find an example of network description file.
+Netowrks are intended as LAN interconnected by gateways.
+The three is built automatically by the Reasoner comparing the subnet property of a network with the IPs of a gateway.
+If a network hash a /32 IP, it is considered a leaf.
+Router are assumed to forward traffic between all the interconnected networks.

 ```json
 {
     "gateways":{